Quadditch/quadditch-ros/README.md

 ## Tasks
 - [ ] Emergency landing button
-- [ ] Easier startup procedure - add delay modules to turn things on at correct times
 - [ ] Standardize and freeze computer setup
   - [ ] use offline account instead of Wade's
   - [ ] make sure all Manycam are up-to-date with same settings